ChameleonCloud/docs/source/technical/complex.rst

 This limitation is even more important if the deployment is not hierarchical, i.e. all instances need to know about all others.
 For example, a cluster with IP and hostnames populated in ``/etc/hosts`` required each instance to be known by every other instance.

 This section presents a more advanced form of contextualization that can perform this kind of information exchange.
 This is implemented by *Heat* agents running inside instances and communicating with the *Heat* service to send and receive information.
 This means you will need to use an image bundling these agents.
-Currently, our `CC-CentOS7 <https://www.chameleoncloud.org/appliances/1/>`_ appliance and its CUDA version are the only ones supporting this mode of contextualization.
-If you build your own images using the `CC-CentOS7 <https://www.chameleoncloud.org/appliances/1/>`_ appliance builder, you will automatically have these agents installed.
+Currently, our `CC-CentOS7 <https://www.chameleoncloud.org/appliances/1/>`_ appliance and `CC-Ubuntu16.04 <https://www.chameleoncloud.org/appliances/19/>`_ appliance,
+as well as their fully-supported CUDA images, are supporting this mode of contextualization.
+If you build your own images using the `CC-CentOS7 <https://www.chameleoncloud.org/appliances/1/>`_ appliance or `CC-Ubuntu16.04 <https://www.chameleoncloud.org/appliances/19/>`_ appliance builder, you will automatically have these agents installed.
 This contextualization is performed with several Heat resources:

 - ``OS::Heat::SoftwareConfig``: This resource describes code to run on an instance.
 It can be configured with inputs and provide outputs.
 - ``OS::Heat::SoftwareDeployment``: This resource applies a SoftwareConfig to a specific instance.